luminus-framework/conman/README.md

 -- retrieve all users.
 SELECT * FROM users
 ```
+See the official [HugSQL docs](http://www.hugsql.org/) for further examples.

 The queries are bound to the connection using the `bind-connection` macro.
 This macro
 accepts the connection var followed by one or more strings representing SQL query files.